flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - https://x.com/exgenesis/status/1825559564655497483
         - #AZS eleventy had a service that made it easy for people to self-host static sites based on twitter archives
             - is/was it https://twitter.11ty.dev/ ?
 They're moving off Twitter to Mastodon, YouTube, Discord, GitHub
+            - very nice!
+            - would it be actually useful to offer this as a service? given that social media is so recency-biased

 ## [[2024-08-14]]
 - Attending: [[Jerry Michalski]] [[Flancian]]